poojanagrawal/mesalabs-day1/lab1/README.md

 13. Configuring the History Plot

-Now let's customize the History Panel in the pgstar window.
+Now let us customize the History Panel in the pgstar window.
 This panel shows how stellar properties evolve over time.

 1. Open `inlist_pgstar` in your text editor
 2. Find the section that defines the History Panel (search for "History_Panels1")